Multiresolution Adaptive Block-Coordinate Forward-Backward for Image Reconstruction: Experiments

 \paragraph{Test dataset} Experiments are conducted on $1024 \times 1024$ cropped regions extracted from $100$ images of the DIV2K dataset \cite{Agustsson_2017_CVPR_Workshops}.
 For each test instance, the blur and noise levels are randomly drawn to span a broad range of degradation conditions. \paragraph{Degradation model} The forward operator $A$ corresponds to a spatially invariant Gaussian blur with variance $\sigma_\mathrm{blur}$ implemented as a separable convolution with circular boundary conditions.
 White Gaussian noise with variance $\sigma_\mathrm{noise}$ is added to the observations.
 Blur levels are uniformly sampled with $\sigma_{\mathrm{blur}} \in [1,15]$ and noise levels are log-uniformly sampled with $\sigma_{\mathrm{noise}} \in [10^{-3},10^{-1}]$.

+\MOD{Additional experiments on larger images and with deeper wavelet decompositions yielded consistent results; they are omitted here due to space constraints.}

-\paragraph{Multiresolution representation and regularization} We use an orthonormal Daubechies-8 wavelet transform with $J = 5$ levels to decompose the images.
-We use the classical sparsity promoting $\ell_1$ norm of the wavelet coefficients as a regularization term, balanced by a regularization coefficient $\lambda > 0$: for all $i\in\{1,\ldots, J\}$, $g_i = \lambda \|\cdot\|_1$ and $g_0 \equiv 0$.
+\paragraph{Multiresolution representation and regularization} We use an orthonormal Daubechies-8 wavelet transform with $J = 5$ levels to decompose the images\MOD{, yielding a $32 \times 32$ approximation subband, coarse enough to expose multiscale structure while retaining the global content of the image.} We use the classical sparsity promoting $\ell_1$ norm of the wavelet coefficients as a regularization term, balanced by a regularization coefficient $\lambda > 0$: for all $i\in\{1,\ldots, J\}$, $g_i = \lambda \|\cdot\|_1$ and $g_0 \equiv 0$.
 This choice naturally satisfies \eqref{eq:separable}.
 Note that the approximation coefficients $w_0$ are not penalized, as they are typically not sparse.
-The regularization parameter is shared across all scales and is selected by a grid search to maximize the peak signal-to-noise ratio (PSNR) with respect to the ground truth.
+The regularization parameter is shared across all scales and is selected by a grid search \MOD{over a logarithmic grid of 20 values ranging from $10^{-5}$ to $1$} to maximize the peak signal-to-noise ratio (PSNR) with respect to the ground truth.

-\paragraph{Algorithms and parameters} We compare the following optimization schemes: \begin{description}[font=\normalfont] \item[\texttt{FB}:] classical forward-backward splitting. \item[\texttt{Stoc-BC-FB}:] uniform sampling stochastic multiresolution BC-FB method, where each block has a $50\%$ chance of being updated at each iteration. \item[\texttt{MLFB}:] Multilevel Forward-Backward -- fixed hierarchical coarse-to-fine multiresolution BC-FB from \cite{briceno2025flexible}. \item[\texttt{MAGIC-FB}:] the proposed stochastic multiresolution adaptive proximal Gauss--Southwell BC-FB method. \end{description} All the methods are initialized with the observed image $w^{[0]} = Wy$ and use the same stepsize $\gamma = \tfrac{1.9}{\|A\|^2},$ where $\|A\|$ is estimated numerically.
+\paragraph{Algorithms and parameters} We compare the following optimization schemes: \begin{description}[font=\normalfont] \item[\texttt{FB}:] classical forward-backward splitting \cite{combettes2005signal}. \item[\texttt{Stoc-BC-FB}:] uniform sampling stochastic multiresolution BC-FB method, where each block has a $50\%$ chance of being updated at each iteration. \item[\texttt{MLFB}:] Multilevel Forward-Backward -- fixed hierarchical coarse-to-fine multiresolution BC-FB from \cite{briceno2025flexible}. \item[\texttt{MAGIC-FB}:] the proposed stochastic multiresolution adaptive proximal Gauss--Southwell BC-FB method. \end{description} All the methods are initialized with the observed image $w^{[0]} = Wy$ and use the same stepsize $\gamma = \tfrac{1.9}{\|A\|^2},$ where $\|A\|$ is estimated numerically.
 All methods are run for 200 iterations, which are sufficient for the methods to converge in all the considered settings.